owncloud-archive/documentation/admin_manual/configuration/server/reverse_proxy_configuration.rst

 Reverse Proxy Configuration
 ===========================

-ownCloud can be run through a reverse proxy, which can cache static assets such as images, CSS or JS files, move the load of handling HTTPS to a different server or load balance between multiple servers.
+ownCloud can be run through a reverse proxy, which can cache static assets such as images, CSS, or Javascript files, move the load of handling HTTPS to a different server or load balance between multiple servers.

 Defining Trusted Proxies
 ------------------------